CoenWarmer/kibana-review-tool/README.md

 This, especially the getting started parts, take effort and are slow (bootstrapping and starting Kibana after switching branches can take somewhere between 1 and 4 minutes).

 The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling to make things easier.
+If we are succesful in lowering the friction, we can increase the likeliness of reviewers checking out PRs.

 This is where this extension comes in.